DFT study of Pt-induced Ge(001) reconstructions: Theoretical method

 \subsection{Setup}

-Density functional theory (DFT) calculations are carried out using the projected augmented wave (PAW) method \cite{Bloechl:prb94,Kresse:prb99} and the CA local density approximation (LDA) functional, as implemented in the VASP program. \cite{Kresse:prb93,Kresse:prb96} A plane wave basis set with kinetic energy cutoff of $287$ eV is applied and the semicore $d$ shell of Ge is included in the valence shell for better accuracy.
+Density functional theory (DFT) calculations are carried out using the projector augmented waves (PAW) method and the local density approximation (LDA) functional with the exchange and correlation function calculated by Ceperley and Alder (CA), as implemented in the VASP program.\cite{Blochl:prb94,Kresse:prb99,CA:prl1980,Kresse:prb93,Kresse:prb96} A plane wave basis set with kinetic energy cutoff of $287$ eV is applied and the semicore $d$ shell of Ge is included in the valence shell for better accuracy.
 The surface is modeled by periodically repeated slabs of $12$ layers of Ge atoms.
-Extensive convergence tests showed no advantage in time/accuracy for the H-passivated Ge slab over the symmetric Ge slab.
-Based on symmetry advantages the latter is used.
-The slabs are mirrored in the $z$-direction with reconstructions on both surfaces, in which specific Ge atoms are replaced by Pt atoms.
+Extensive convergence tests, showed no advantage in time/accuracy for a H-passivated Ge slab over a symmetric Ge slab.
+Based on the advantages of the higher symmetry of the symmetric slab, we choose to use the later.
+The slabs are then mirrored in the $z$-direction with reconstructions on both surfaces, in which specific Ge atoms are replaced by Pt atoms.
 A vacuum region of $\sim15.5$ \AA\ is used to separate the slabs along the $z$ axis.
-The Brillouin zone of the $(2\times4)\mathrm{R45^o}$ surface unit cell is sampled using a $6\times3\times1$ Monkhorst-Pack special $k$-point mesh. \cite{Monkhorst:prb76} To optimize the geometry of the slabs the conjugate gradient method is used in zero-temperature calculations.
+The Brillouin zone (BZ) of the $(2\times4)$ surface unit cell is sampled using a $6\times3$ Monkhorst-Pack special $k$-point mesh.\cite{Monkhorst:prb76} To optimize the geometry of the slabs the conjugate gradient method is used.
 The positions of the Ge atoms in the two center layers are fixed as to represent the bulk phase of the system.